Think twice before tossing vegetable scraps—many of them can grow into new plants right on your kitchen counter.

 My kitchen has become an experimental garden.
-My husband and I have tried to regrow everything from lettuce to celery, and we’ve had great success!
+My husband and I have tried to regrow everything from lettuce to celery, and we have had great success.
 It’s easy, saves money, and makes for a fun project.

-Before you throw out those leftover bits of carrots, cabbage, and onions, give regrowing a shot.
+Before you throw out those leftover kitchen scraps, such as carrots, cabbage, and onions, give regrowing a shot.
 You can grow fresh veggies from your countertop scraps with patience and the right conditions.

-Discover which foods you can regrow from scraps (plant parts or seeds).
+Discover which fruits, vegetables, and herbs you can regrow from scraps or saved seeds.

 Vegetables You Can Regrow from Scraps

-We all hate wasting food, so why not give some common veggie scraps a second life by regrowing them?
+We all hate food waste, so why not give common veggie scraps a second life by regrowing them?

 Below is a list of vegetables you can grow from scraps: